Skip to content

 Connecting with other people who share a similar diagnosis with you and understand the impact cancer has, through group or one-on-one support, is a great way to maintain your emotional wellbeing.

-There are a number of Cancer Council SA support programs and groups available to you and your loved ones.
+Support programs are available to you and your loved ones.

-• Cancer Council SA’s Cancer Connect Program is a phone-based program that matches you with a volunteer who has been through a similar cancer experience.
-For more information on this program, call Cancer Council SA on 13 11 20 Monday-Friday 9 am – 5 pm.
+• The Cancer Connect Program is a phone-based program that matches you with a volunteer who has been through a similar cancer experience.
+For more information call Cancer Council 13 11 20.

-• Call Cancer Council SA on 13 11 20 to join a telephone support group.
+• Join a telephone support group or see if there are any face-to-face support groups in your area.
 If you live in a rural area this might be a good way of overcoming feelings of loneliness and isolation.

-If you’re feeling distressed and require urgent mental health assistance, phone the Rural and Remote Mental Health Service at any time of the day or night on 13 14 65 to speak to trained counsellors and mental health experts.
+• If you’re feeling distressed and require urgent mental health assistance, phone the Rural and Remote Distance Consultation and Emergency Triage and Liaison Service on 13 14 65 to speak to trained counsellors and mental health experts.
+Visit SA Health for more information.

-Your GP may also refer you to a local service for ongoing support, if you feel you would benefit from speaking to a trained mental health professional.
+• Your GP can refer you to a local service for ongoing support, if you feel you would benefit from speaking to a trained mental health professional.